neldivad/neldivad.github.io/blog/2025/04-12-post-gen-z-cant-retire-until-this-changes.md

 [^2]: A government never collects more than 20% of its GDP, regardless of business conditions.
 Interestingly, a government didn't start collecting any taxes until 1914 -- the start of federal reserve.

-[^3]: I suspect the taxation argument is because it is too easy as a concept to understand by laymen -- take those who have and give those who don't -- that also coincidentally seems to work out conveniently for bureaucrats to advance power and control.
+[^3]: I suspect the taxation argument is so popular and widely discussed at every point of history is because it is too easy as a concept to understand by laymen -- take those who have and give those who don't -- that also coincidentally seems to work out conveniently for bureaucrats who wants more power and control.
+If we actually read history, wealth inequality is the start of most conflicts, but to the act of taking more from those who have rarely created good outcomes.

 ---